 CONCLUSIONS: Social support is essential for the development of resilience and the improvement of quality of life in Chinese patients with breast cancer.
 Health professionals should provide appropriate guidelines to help patients seek effective support and enhance their resilience to improve their quality of life after breast cancer.

-Keywords: Breast Neoplasms, Quality of Life, Resilience, Psychological, Social Support
+Keywords: Quality of Life, Resilience, Psychological, Social Support